yewstack/yew/website/src/pages/tutorial.md

 }
 ```

-By looking at the browser window, we can verify that the lists are rendered as they are supposed to.
+By looking at the browser window, we can verify that the lists are rendered as they should be.
 We have moved the rendering logic of lists to its own component.
 This shortens the `App` component’s source code,
 making it easier for us to read and understand.

 ### Making it interactive

 The final goal here is to display the selected video.
-In order to do that, `VideosList` component need to "notify" it's
+In order to do that, `VideosList` component needs to "notify" its
 parent when a video is selected, which is done via a `Callback`.
 This concept is called "passing handlers".
 We modify its props to take an `on_click` callback:

 ```rust {4}